Wellington Phoenix FC: Talay era

 On 4 May 2019, it was announced Ufuk Talay would be taking the reins of head coach after the departure of Marko Rudan on a one-year deal.
 In his first press conference, Talay expressed his idea of building a young team with a strong Kiwi core.
 He made his first signing with All Whites goalkeeper Stefan Marinovic and signed local Kiwi players, Te Atawhai Hudson-Wihongi, Tim Payne, and Callum McCowatt.
 Talay made his first import signing with Mexican Ulises Dávila following another import signing of English striker, David Ball.
 On 24 July, it was announced that Steven Taylor would be the captain heading into the new season while Alex Rufer was made vice-captain.
 On 18 August, it was announced that Phoenix had paid an undisclosed fee for Reno Piscopo, marking the first time the club paid a transfer fee for a player.
-Talay also made a handful of signings of young Australian players including Walter Scott, Jaushua Sotirio, Cameron Devlin, Liam McGing, and experienced centre-back Luke DeVere.
+Talay also made a handful of signings of young Australian players including Walter Scott, Jaushua Sotirio, Cammy Devlin, Liam McGing, and experienced centre-back Luke DeVere.
 Talay used his fourth import spot signing Matti Steinmann on a one-year deal.
 Talay had a positive start to his managerial tenure with the Wellington Phoenix when he led them to a 7–0 victory over Wairarapa United in a pre-season friendly in his first match in charge.

 They were knocked-out of the 2019 FFA Cup in the Round of 32, losing 4–2 on penalties to Brisbane Strikers, after making an extraordinary comeback from 2–0 down to a 2–2 draw at full time.

 On 22 May 2021, Wellington Phoenix broke their home attendance record, attracting 24,105 spectators against Western United FC.
-This game (as of 22 May), is the 2020/21 Hyundai A-League's most attended game.
+This game was the 2020–21 Hyundai A-League's most attended game.
 This was the first A-League game to be held in New Zealand since 15 March 2020, a total of 433 days in between.

-On April 14, 2023, Talay announced that he would be leaving the club at the conclusion of his fourth season in charge citing ambitions to coach outside of the A-Leagues.
+On 14 April 2023, Talay announced that he would be leaving the club at the conclusion of his fourth season in charge citing ambitions to coach outside of the A-Leagues.
 However, the next season he was appointed head coach of an underperforming Sydney FC.